1) How to Create a Good Impression on Your First Day

 Police in America have arrested a man who robbed a bank 'disguised' as a tree.
 CCTV footage shows the man entering the bank with branches and leaves taped to

+his body.
 After patiently waiting in the queue with fellow customers, the man made his move, ordering the bank cashier to fill a bag full of cash, Sky News reports.
 Unfortunately for the suspect, a dye

 pack inside the bag exploded.
 Also in a second stroke of bad luck, the man's face could be clearly seen by the CCTV camera through his foliage.
 He was later arrested at his home in Manchester, New Hampshire,